 We can create multiple SharePoint libraries and folders within a library for a smooth organization of the files.
 These libraries are stored in the server and can be accessed and edited by us and team members.
 Some of the features available in a SharePoint Library are create, upload, edit, collaboration edit, versioning, permissions, check out, check in, download to computer.
 Additionally, the SharePoint administrator can decide how many SharePoint libraries to create and how to set permissions for their access.

-Now that we have understood what SharePoint Document Libraries and Lists are, let us take a look at several differences between them.
-Note that there are many other differences but we’ll review a few of the most common ones.
+Now that we have understood what SharePoint Document Libraries and Lists are, let us take a look at several differences between the SharePoint library vs. list.
+Note that there are many other differences between the SharePoint list vs. library, but we’ll review a few of the most common ones.

 SharePoint Lists vs Libraries, Main Differences